sec-bit/awesome-buggy-erc20-tokens/ERC20_token_issue_list.md

 - Recommended Implementation

-  This issue originates from vulnerabilities in ERC20 and could be found in most contracts(List of Buggy Contracts is omitted).
+  This issue originates from vulnerabilities in ERC20 and could be found in most contracts(Buggy Contracts are unlisted).
 Please use `increaseApprove()` and `decreaseApprove()` to avoid it.

   ```js
   function increaseApproval(address _spender, uint _addedValue) public returns (bool) {